SudhiHebbar/prompt-library/commands/update-presentation.md

 4. **Verify content accuracy**
    - What: Confirm all planned updates were applied
-   - How: For each slide in update-plan.md:
+   - How: For each slide in in-memory update plan:
      * Open output.pptx and navigate to the slide
      * Verify new content matches in-memory TOON structure
      * Check that all changes from update plan are present